maoberlehner/markus-oberlehner-net/content/blog/javascript-runtime-bundling-concept.md

 It is important to note here that **the waterfall problem is not relevant during local development** because files load extremely fast from the hard disk. **During development, we can do without bundling just fine.**

 Thanks to the `runtimeBundlerMiddleware` in `server.js`, we don't have to care about bundling.
 We can use modern JavaScript Module syntax and a static file server during development.
-When we deploy the application, **the webserver takes care of bundling.** This means developers don't have to deal with maintaining a complicated build tool chain.
+When we deploy the application, **the webserver takes care of bundling.** This means developers don't have to deal with maintaining a complicated build toolchain.
 This can be done by specialized people who are responsible for maintaining the server setup.

 ## Pros and Cons of Runtime Bundling